It is important to know how your tours are performing and Chameleon automatically collects the data and provides you a simple report.

 Chameleon is the most well-connected product guidance solution and our native integrations allow you to easily see Chameleon data in your preferred analytics tool.

-All the events and data collected by Chameleon is sent to the following tools.
+All the events and data collected by Chameleon can be sent to the following tools.
 Learn more by reading our Integrations User Guides:

 Can I download Chameleon data via API?